Omerr/research-guide/chapters/02 - Part 2 - Part 2 - Research Management Methods/05-the-research-tree.md

     FIRST]
 ```

-This doesn't mean the other approaches are bad.
+This doesn't mean the other approaches are bad, or that this one will necessarily turn out to be the best.
 It means that profiling is the best *starting point* given what you know right now.

 ### What If Your First Choice Doesn't Work?